oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ~~~

 An Issuer issues Referenced Tokens to a Holder, the Holder uses and presents those Referenced Tokens to a Relying Party.
-The Issuer give updated status information to the Status Issuer, who creates a Status List (Token).
+The Issuer gives updated status information to the Status Issuer, who creates a Status List (Token).
 The Status Issuer gives the Status List (Token) to the Status Provider, who serves the Status List (Token) on a public, resolvable endpoint.
 The roles of the Issuer (of the Referenced Token), the Status Issuer and the Status Provider may be fulfilled by the same entity.
 If not further specified, the term Issuer may refer to an entity acting for all three roles.

 The following diagram depicts the relationship between the artifacts: